AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/SimpleProjectile.md

         - the ball initial height $y_{0}$
         - the ball height's estimated uncertainty $\delta y_{0}$
         - experimental overall distance $x$
-        - experimental distance estimated uncertainty $\delta x$ based on the radius of the circle/ellipse you draw around the scattershot
+        - experimental distance estimated uncertainty $\delta x$ based on the radius of the circle/ellipse you draw around the scattershot of all launches for case
     - Additional sections for derived time of the trajectory $t$ and initial velocity $v_{\text{0,exit}}$.